Associate Director of Finance and Administration

 - Strong expertise in business and management computer applications and databases.

-- Strong knowledge of industry standards and/or regulatory requirements.
+- Strong knowledge in industry standards and/or regulatory requirements.

 - Subject matter expertise for area(s) of responsibility.